Planning to spend three days in Cusco, the heart of the Inca Empire, before setting off on your trek to Machu Picchu?

 Note, however, that the portions at Papacho’s are quite large.
 If you’re super hungry – like we were – don’t make the mistake of ordering way too much food – just like we did.

-Ready to spend three days in Cusco?
-After reading this post, we think you are!
+Ready to explore Cusco over three magical days?
+After reading this post, I think you are!

 Like I said before, our only regret was not staying longer.